The Do Something Committee

 In February 2017 Pastor Brian visited the churches in the Havana area.
 With Bishop William he attended an ordination, a confirmation and preached at the Sunday morning service at the Olive Tree church.
 He delivered a 50 pound Medi-Pak provided by Health Partners International Canada.
 This medicine is being distributed through the churches on the island.

-In May 2017, Michael Tweedle was part of the ANiC team attending the Cuban Synod meeting in Holguin.
-He delivered two 50 pound Medi-Paks as well as water filtration kits.
-He plans on visiting the Moa farm project while he is at Synod.
+For several years, and again in January 2019, Michael Tweedle has been part of the annual ANiC team attending the Cuban Synod meeting in Cuba.
+He recently delivered 50 pound Medi-Paks as well as water filtration kits.
 Video Clip — Cuba Mission May 2017

 Panama — Guna Yala Mission —